Kapendev/parin/TOUR.md

 ## Memory Tracking

-Parin includes a lightweight memory tracking system that can detect leaks in debug builds.
+Parin includes a lightweight memory tracking system that can detect leaks or invalid frees in debug builds.
 By default, leaks will be printed at shutdown only if they are detected.

 Available functions: